BioNTech expects vaccine trial results for babies by September

+* Sees results for those as young as six months in Sept

+* Expects to file for EMA approval for 12-15 year olds soon

-BioNTech (22UAy.DE) expects results by September from trials testing the COVID-19 vaccine that it and Pfizer (PFE.N) have developed in babies as young as six months old, German magazine Spiegel cited the company's CEO as saying.
+BERLIN, April 29 (Reuters) - BioNTech expects results by September from trials testing the COVID-19 vaccine that it and Pfizer have developed in babies as young as six months old, German magazine Spiegel cited the company’s CEO as saying.

 “In July, the first results could be available for the five to 12 year olds, in September for the younger children,” BioNTech Chief Executive Ugur Sahin told Spiegel.
 He added it takes about four to six weeks to evaluate the data.